Culinary Arts - B.S.

 Effective Fall 2020, Johnson & Wales University will complete its transition from a term calendar to a semester calendar.
 Starting with the 2020–21 catalog, all programs will represent course requirements in semester credit hours rather than quarter credit hours.
 Students who started on terms and will finish their degree requirements on semesters should consult with their assigned academic counselor in Student Academic Services or faculty advisor on semester transition academic planning.

 The Culinary Arts bachelor's degree program prepares students for the many careers that evolve from the knowledge of food, food preparation and the need for leadership competency in culinary-focused businesses.
-The Culinary Arts bachelor's degree provides students with an exceptional program of study that delivers a world-class culinary arts education, opportunities to explore and practice current industry trends, related professional competencies, elective credits within or outside of the major, and a required food-industry experience, complemented by a comprehensive arts and sciences core curriculum.
+The Culinary Arts bachelor's degree provides students with an exceptional program of study that delivers a world-class culinary arts education, opportunities to explore and practice current industry trends, related professional competencies, elective credits within or outside of the major, and a required advanced food-industry experience, complemented by a comprehensive Arts & Sciences Core Experience.

 Upon the completion of the program, graduates are expected to be able to:

 - Create, execute and evaluate concepts and menus applying professional craft skills and techniques utilizing conscious sourcing to maximize profits while maintaining food integrity.

 - Differentiate communication strategies and leadership styles used to effectively lead a globally diverse workforce within culinary-focused businesses.